 Planned C-sections are at times opted for and planned because of a few non-medical factors like fear and timing of the birth, which is acceptable as long as the mother understands that, though a planned C-section is a common and generally safe procedure, it is still a major surgery which carries the attendant risks of any surgical procedure.

-What are the Complications of an Emergency C-Section?
+What Are the Complications of an Emergency C-Section?

 An emergency C-section is performed in the first place because there have been complications in the progress of labour.
-These complications present some attendant risks, both during the procedure as well as afterward and are different from the ones expected from a planned C-section.
+These complications present some attendant risks, both during the procedure as well as afterwards and are different from the ones expected from a planned C-section.

 - High chances of excessive bleeding during surgery because of the time crunch limiting the amount of pre-operative planning.

-- Anaesthesia has to be administered quickly there are more chances of complications since there is not enough time to account for patient allergies and sensitivities.
+- Anaesthesia has to be administered quickly.
+There are more chances of complications since there is not enough time to account for patient allergies and sensitivities.

 - The nearby internal organs of the mother – the bowels and bladder are in greater danger of being injured during the procedure because of the speed involved in the procedure.

-- Likewise, the chances of injury to the baby is also high in an emergency C section.
+- Likewise, the chances of injury to the baby is also high in an emergency C-section.